tangowhisky37/PracticalPerformanceAnalyst/pages/spe_benchmarks/TPC_Benchmarks.md

 The measuring and publishing of the TPC-Energy Metrics in the TPC Benchmarks are optional and are not required to publish a TPC Result.

-To see additional benchmark details and results please Â <a href="http://www.tpc.org/tpc_energy/default.asp" target="_blank">Click Here</a>.
+To see additional benchmark details and results please <a href="http://www.tpc.org/tpc_energy/default.asp" target="_blank">Click Here</a>.